Psoriasis and rosacea: What is the difference?

 What is psoriasis?

-Psoriasis is an autoimmune disorder that speeds up skin cell growth.
-When skin cells grow too quickly, they push to the skin's surface too fast.
-This results in scaling and inflamed patches of skin, known as plaques.
+Psoriasis is a multisystem autoimmune disorder that speeds skin cell growth.
+When skin cells grow too quickly, they push to the skin's surface too fast and do not shed quickly enough.

 What is rosacea?